arachne-threat-intel/thread/ROADMAP.md

 - Objective: Ensure the reliability and accuracy of the IoC capture feature.
 - Notes: We have performed user acceptance testing of some functionality changes and will continue to do so as the IoC work is refined.

-Milestone 2: UX Design Optimization (Duration: 4 months)
+### Milestone 2: UX design optimisation

-    Task 1: Conduct a thorough UX audit of the current Thread interface.
+1. Conduct a thorough UX audit of the current Thread interface.

-        Objective: Identify pain points and areas of improvement in the user experience.
+- Objective: Identify pain points and areas of improvement in the user experience.

-    Task 2: Collaborate with UI/UX designers to revamp the Thread interface for improved usability.
+2. Collaborate with UI/UX designers to revamp the Thread interface for improved usability.

-        Objective: Streamline the user interface to simplify navigation and user interactions.
+- Objective: Streamline the user interface to simplify navigation and user interactions.

-    Task 3: Implement user testing to gather feedback on the redesigned UX.
+3. Implement user testing to gather feedback on the redesigned UX.

-        Objective: Validate the effectiveness of the UX improvements based on user feedback.
+- Objective: Validate the effectiveness of the UX improvements based on user feedback.

-    Task 4: Continuously iterate on the design based on user input and further testing.
+4. Continuously iterate on the design based on user input and further testing.

-        Objective: Ensure that the Thread interface aligns with user preferences and needs.
+- Objective: Ensure that the Thread interface aligns with user preferences and needs.

-Milestone 3: Documentation Update (Duration: 2 months)
+### Milestone 3: Documentation update

-    Task 1: Review and assess existing documentation to identify gaps and outdated information.
+1. Review and assess existing documentation to identify gaps and outdated information.

-        Objective: Ensure that Thread users have access to accurate and up-to-date resources.
+- Objective: Ensure that Thread users have access to accurate and up-to-date resources.

-    Task 2: Revise and expand documentation to encompass recent functionality changes.
+2. Revise and expand documentation to encompass recent functionality changes.

-        Objective: Provide comprehensive guidance on Thread's enhanced capabilities.
+- Objective: Provide comprehensive guidance on Thread's enhanced capabilities.

-    Task 3: Create new tutorials and guides to assist users in maximizing Thread's potential.
+3. Create new tutorials and guides to assist users in maximising Thread's potential.

-        Objective: Empower users to leverage Thread effectively for their threat intelligence needs.
+- Objective: Empower users to leverage Thread effectively for their threat intelligence needs.
+- Notes: This might be covered in the second task.
+Once the documentation review is completed it can be determined if further guides and tutorials are needed.

-Milestone 4: Performance Optimization (Duration: Ongoing)
+### Milestone 4: Performance optimisation

-    Task 1: Investigate and diagnose performance bottlenecks causing Thread to hang during concurrent operations.
+1. Investigate and diagnose performance bottlenecks causing Thread to hang during concurrent operations.

-        Objective: Enhance Thread's overall stability and responsiveness.
+- Objective: Enhance Thread's overall stability and responsiveness.

-    Task 2: Implement optimizations to address identified performance issues.
+2. Implement optimisations to address identified performance issues.

-        Objective: Ensure that Thread operates smoothly, even when handling multiple tasks concurrently.
+- Objective: Ensure that Thread operates smoothly, even when handling multiple tasks concurrently.

-    Task 3: Continuous monitoring and fine-tuning to maintain optimal performance.
+3. Continuous monitoring and fine-tuning to maintain optimal performance.

-        Objective: Sustain Thread's responsiveness and reliability as usage scales.
+- Objective: Sustain Thread's responsiveness and reliability as usage scales.

-Get Involved:
+### Get Involved
-Contributors, developers, UI/UX designers, cybersecurity experts, and documentation writers are welcome to join the Thread project.
-If you're passionate about improving threat intelligence mapping, enhancing user experience, or strengthening cybersecurity defenses, please refer to our Contributor Guidelines to get started.
+Anyone is welcome to join the Thread project.
+If you're passionate about improving CTI mapping, enhancing user experience, or strengthening cybersecurity defenses, please refer to our [Contributor Guidelines](https://github.com/arachne-threat-intel/thread/blob/main/CONTRIBUTING.md) to get started.